 Brandon’s favorite thing about the Arts Center: The reason I come to work every day is that we are providing a unique experience for artists young and old that simply didn’t exist on a local level when I was growing up.
 My daughter, at five years old, is one of the most driven, creative young people I’ve ever been around and I can’t help but think that the Arts Center is one of the main proponents of her enthusiasm.
 Sometimes people will tell her, “Jillian, you’re going to be a great artists someday,” and she replies, “I already AM an artist.”
 That’s when I know that at least one person has fully gotten our message and mission, and that makes it all worth it.

-Contact Brandon if you are an artist who wishes to exhibit at the Arts Center, if you have questions about the annual juried show “Horizon: Contemporary Landscape” or if you would like to book an Arts Cart visit to your area.
+Contact Brandon if you are an artist who wishes to exhibit at the Arts Center or if you have questions about the annual juried show “Horizon: Contemporary Landscape”.

 Maggie Shapiro Haskett Education Director email@example.com